-(2) Annex the unincorporated islands of Broadmoor and unincorporated Colma:
+• Annex the unincorporated islands of Broadmoor and unincorporated Colma:

 Over the years, Daly City has annexed parcels within the Sullivan Corridor of unincorporated Broadmoor and the unincorporated Colma area when initiated by landowners.
 Annexation has resulted in the concurrent detachment of the annexed areas from the Broadmoor Police Protection District and the Colma Fire Protection District.
 Continued annexation of unincorporated territory within the Broadmoor and unincorporated Colma areas by the City has the potential to provide an equal or enhanced level of services while lowering the overall cost to residents.
-Annexation of these areas (with concurrent detachment from the Broadmoor Police Protection District and the Colma Fire Protection District) should continue to be a high priority for Daly City.
+Annexation of these areas (with concurrent detachment from the Broadmoor Police Protection District and the Colma Fire Protection District) is consistent with LAFCo spheres of influence, however the City has a stated policy of not initiating annexations.
+The City accepts pre-zoning applications from property owners in anticipation of annexation.

-(3) City of Daly City provision of street sweeping, streetlight and pavement maintenance services to unincorporated Broadmoor through a contract with the County of San Mateo:
+• City of Daly City provision of street sweeping, streetlight and pavement maintenance services to unincorporated Broadmoor through a contract with the County of San Mateo:

 As suggested in the Request for Information survey prepared for this study by the City, the opportunity may exist for City provision of street sweeping, street lighting, and pavement management services to unincorporated Broadmoor through a contract with the County of San Mateo.
 Such an arrangement may have the potential to increase efficiency and cost-effectiveness for both Daly City and the County.
-Further study to determine the fiscal and operational feasibility of this alternative should be pursued jointly by the City of Daly City and the County of San Mateo.
+Further study to determine the fiscal and operational feasibility of this alternative should be pursued jointly by the City of Daly City and the County of San Mateo if it is determined there is consensus on the part of the City, the County, and the community.

-(4) Reorganization involving Formation of a County Service Area and dissolution of Broadmoor Police Protection District, Colma Fire Protection District and detachment from Colma Highway Lighting District to consolidate service provision by contract with City of Daly City
+• Reorganization involving Formation of a County Service Area21 and dissolution of Broadmoor Police Protection District, Colma Fire Protection District and detachment from Colma Highway Lighting District to consolidate service provision by contract with City of Daly City